magomimmo/modern-cljs/doc/tutorial-07.md

 > we have time to submit the patch, we hope it will be merged in a next
 > `lein-cljsbuild` release.

-# Next step - TO BE DONE
+# Next step - Introducing Domina events.

-TO BE DONE
+In the next [Tutorial 8][9] we're going to introduce domina events which, by wrapping Google Closure Library event management, allows to follow a more clojure-ish approach in handing DOM events.

 # License